qrzn23/min/wip/magick/content.md

 6 ) Magick enables us to receive sensible impressions of worlds other than the “physical” universe (as generally understood by profane science).
-These worlds have their own laws; their inhabitants are often of quasi-human intelligence ; there is a definite set of relations between certain “ideas” of ours, and their expressions, and certain types of phenomena.
+These worlds have their own laws; their inhabitants are often of quasi-human intelligence; there is a definite set of relations between certain “ideas” of ours, and their expressions, and certain types of phenomena.
 (Thus, symbols, the Qabalah, etc. enable us to communicate with whom we choose.)